 What do I mean by financial independence?
-It means that at some stage in your life, probably at retirement but it could be earlier, you can say that you have a choice what to do with the rest of your life, because you have enough income from investments, or you have enough investments to generate sufficient income not to have to rely on your present job.
+It means that at some stage in your life, probably at retirement but it could be earlier, you can say that you have a choice about what you want to do with the rest of your life because you have enough income from investments, or you have enough investments to generate sufficient income not to have to rely on your present job.

 For many people this is a pleasant thought.
 But can it be achieved?

 Depending on each person’s circumstances the answer is always YES.
 It can be achieved to at least some degree.
 You may not be able to leave your present job or business but you should be able to ease the financial burden.
 What do you need to do?
 No surprises here – determination and discipline are the key ingredients from the individual’s point of view.

 COMMON MONEY MISTAKES

 I’m sure it’s nothing new to you if I tell you that we (as in the human race) keep making the same mistakes.
 The most common money mistakes, in no particular order, make for some “entertaining” reading.
 I dare I say, I’ve made most of the mistakes below – and some have resulted in spectacular losses that I would not wish on anyone.